 And that’s why, we didn’t want to let this year go by without saying a big, and warm Thank You to our readers!
 We are thankful for all of you and your posts, the messages you send us with your thoughts, encouragements, reviews, and your appreciation of the stories we write.

-Traveling to Belfast and visiting Titanic Museum
+Travelling to Belfast and visiting Titanic Museum

 In order to enjoy the ability to finally freely travel within Ireland, we set out on our very first overnight stay since the pandemic started.